Tips and tricks to help you find cheap flights from London to Frankfurt

 Frankfurt lies on the banks of the River Main in Germany, and is one of the busiest and most exciting cities in Europe.
-From its striking futuristic skyline to its medieval old centre, Frankfurt is a city where opposites exist happily side by side.
+From its striking futuristic skyline to its medieval old city centre, Frankfurt is a city where opposites exist happily side by side.
+It is fairly easy to find cheap flights from London to Frankfurt as a number of airlines fly direct from either Heathrow, Gatwick or Stansted.

 Frankfurt has a temperate climate with colder winters than the UK but hotter summers, and it's an inspired choice at any time.
 Often known as the fifth season, Carnival with its attractions and colourful parades makes February/March a great time for a holiday here.
 Visit in March/April for Dippemess; the city's famous folk festival combines a massive market with funfairs and sideshows.